Battery Life of an EV

 We noticed hot temperature areas have a lower battery life than those in cooler climates.
-A Tesla in Phoenix have a lower battery life than the same Tesla is Seattle for example.
-Likewise if a vehicle is in continuous cold climate, it will have a poor battery life, but that situation is rare, as there are more areas of excessive hot temperature for longer term than colder temperatures.
+A Tesla in Phoenix has a lower battery life than the same Tesla in Seattle for example.
+Likewise, if a vehicle is in a continuous cold climate, it will have a poor battery life, but that situation is rare, as there are more areas of excessive hot temperature for longer-term than colder temperatures.

 Age / Odometer Matters

-You can see how battery life of a Tesla is effected by changing parameters, and if you have a Tesla, you can connect it with the Keemut platform and start to track your battery health automatically.
+You can see how the battery life of a Tesla is affected by changing parameters, and if you have a Tesla, you can connect it with the Keemut platform and start to track your battery health automatically.